 If this sounds like you, picture windows might be your picture-perfect window style.
 These windows consist of one solid sheet of glass that maximizes natural light and gives you an uninterrupted view of the outdoors.

-While picture windows don’t let any airflow into the home, you can solve this problem by installing two operable windows on either side like in the photo on the left.
+While picture windows don’t let any airflow into the home, you can solve this problem by installing two operable windows on either side.

-Picture windows are typically found in living rooms, especially in ranch style homes.
-They work best in rooms with large window openings that are wider than they are tall, but they are found in many different shapes and sizes.
+Picture windows are typically found in living rooms, especially in ranch style homes and in rooms with large window openings that are wider than they are tall, but they are found in many different shapes and sizes.

 3. Specialty Shaped Windows: Add Character to Any Architecture